Khunjerab National Park: History

+There is an ATM considered as the world's highest ATM at a height of 4693 m above sea level, installed by National Bank of Pakistan is located near the China-Pakistan border crossing at Khunjerab Pass.

 Wildlife

 The primary purpose of this park was to provide protection to the endangered Marco Polo sheep, which is only found in this area in Pakistan.
 According to the Mir of Hunza, the population of sheep was around 400 but had dropped to below 180 by the time of the completion of the Karakoram Highway.
 A herd of almost 75 Marco Polo sheep was recorded in the spring of 1984 and park staff saw at least 50 crossing the pass in May 1989.

-The park is also famous for its snow leopards.
+The park is also home to snow leopards.
 Some reports say that it might contain the highest density of these beautiful cats in the total Himalayan ecosystem, which is the natural habitat of these cats.
 Over 2,000 Siberian ibex, widely distributed and abundant in the park but absent from neighbouring China, are also present here.

 Feral or semi-feral animals especially domestic yaks can be seen roaming in the park.